UK Home Secretary’s Shocking Admission About the Emerging AI Surveillance State

 Bentham, an 18th-century philosopher and social theorist, promoted the Panopticon as a circular prison with a central inspection tower from which a single guard could observe all inmates all the time while unseen.[1]

 Mahmood’s admission is shocking, not so much in terms of its actual message but rather the candidness with which it was conveyed.
 Seasoned NC readers will not be surprised that the British government, like many other governments, is trying to build an AI-enabled panopticon.
-Over the years we’ve covered in some depth the totalitarian thinking behind Bentham’s Panopticon, as well as the myriad threats posed by the construction of a digital panopticon.
-[2]
+Over the years we’ve covered in some depth the totalitarian thinking behind Bentham’s Panopticon, as well as the threats posed by the emergence of a digital panopticon.
+[3]

-That said, this is probably the first time that a senior government official of a major Western nation has come out and openly admitted that they are building a digital panopticon in order to maintain total, constant surveillance of criminals.
+That said, this is almost certainly the first time that a senior government official of a major Western nation has come out and openly admitted that they are effectively building a digital panopticon in order to maintain total, constant surveillance of criminals.
 Such a system could be quickly expanded to the broader population — indeed, in the case of the UK it already is, through the nationwide rollout of live facial recognition systems, reports The Telegraph:

 As justice secretary, Ms Mahmood proposed a major expansion of GPS tagging of criminals to create “virtual prisons” for offenders punished in the community.
 Since moving to the Home Office, she has announced a planned nationwide rollout of police-operated live facial recognition cameras.